Dallas Work Accident Injury Attorneys

 • Seek medical attention. – If your employer has insurance, they may have a contract with a work comp healthcare network.
 If so, you will probably need to choose a doctor from within that network.
 Otherwise, you can choose any doctor approved by the Texas Division of Workers’ Compensation (TDWC).
 This first medical visit after your injury will generate key medical records related to your case so be sure to tell your doctor in detail how and where you were injured.

-• File a Workers’ Compensation Claim With the TDWC – You can file this form in person, via mail, or through the TDWC website.
+• File a Workers’ Compensation Claim With the TDWC. – You can file this form in person, via mail, or through the TDWC website.
 Again, statutes of limitations apply.
 You will have one year from the discovery of your injury to file this claim or you risk forfeiting your right to compensation.
 Once the TDWC receives your form, they will inform your employer and their insurance company.
 The insurance company will review your claim and either accept or deny it.
 If your claim is denied you may file an appeal with the TDWC.

 If your company does not subscribe to the Texas’ Workers’ Compensation System, you may still be able to recover compensation even if the company tries to deny benefits for on the job or work accident injuries.
 Even though they may not be required to carry Work Comp insurance, they are still subject to certain regulations.
 For example, any company that employs five or more persons is required to file a report of all on-the-job injuries or illnesses.
 If the employer fails to do so they may be subject to certain penalties.